 5. We really only needed one pair of pants, some new tees, and a cardigan.
 She can wear sandals till the end of September, then we’ll buy some closed toe shoes and new boots.

 6. Sometimes our best weather in the Northwest is September and October, so they can still get away with summer outfits until October.
 If you shop after school starts, the first round of fall merchandise will start to be on sale by October.

 7. To make mornings easier, we took pictures of all the outfits we put together.
-We are going to make a collage to hang in the closet so Taylor knows what matches.
+We will make a collage to hang in my daughter’s closet so she knows what matches.
 Some of you might think this is borderline crazy, but it made me realize she didn’t need as much as I though she did.
 Instead we filled the holes in her closet.

-Here are some of the outfits Tara & her daughter put together:
+Here are some of the outfits we put together: